Town-of-Impostors/TownOfImpostors/README.md

 ### Gamemodes
 - **Map Randomise Mode:** When toggled on, map will be randomised upon starting the game

-### General Custom Options
+- **All Crewmates Must Die Mode:** When toggled on, game will continue as long as a crewmate is alive (special win conditions still occur for Jester, Arsonist and Lovers)
+- **Game Continues With Arsonist:** Toggles whether the game should continue as long as Arsonist is alive

+### Extra Settings
 - **Custom Role Eject Confirmation:** Enables ejects to show the special role of the player being ejected, assuming "Confirm Ejects" option is on
 - **Same Roles Know Each Other:** Allows players of the same role to see each other (via highlighted names)
 - **Comms Sabotage Causes Anonymity:** Improves the Comms Sabotage to turn everyone anonymous
 - **Ghosts Use Crewmate Vision:** Ghosts will no longer have ghost vision (where they can see everything), they will now instead use normal crewmate vision.
 Impostors are unaffected. _This option is recommended if there is a Doctor in the game_
-- **Impostors Can Kill Each Other:** Allows Impostors to target and kill each other
-- **Game Continues With Arsonist:** Toggles whether the game should continue as long as Arsonist is alive
 - **Disable Body Report:** Toggles on/off body reporting (to get a different kind of gameplay)
 - **Dead Player See All Roles:** Toggles whether dead players should see all roles (after a meeting only)
-- **Impostors Do Not Know Each Other:** Toggles whether Impostors know each other
-- **Impostors Can Kill Inside Vents:** Toggles whether Impostors can kill any other players inside of vents (if they are in the vent too)
-- **Vents Hold Multiple Bodies:** Toggles whether multiple bodies can be disposed in one vent (default is 1 body maximum if toggled off)
 - **Can Vent With Body:** Toggle whether players can vent with bodies

 ## Crewmate Team